 Changes to U.S. tax laws that may be enacted in the future could impact the tax treatment of our foreign earnings.
 If we expand our international business activities, any changes in the U.S. or foreign taxation of such activities may increase our worldwide effective tax rate and adversely affect our business, results of operations and financial condition.
-For example, the U.S. House of Representatives has proposed numerous changes to U.S. federal income tax law, including modifications of the provisions addressing taxation of international business operations, and the imposition of a global minimum tax.
-Such changes, if enacted, may adversely affect our effective tax rates, cash flows and general business condition.
+For example, the Organization for Economic Cooperation and Development has proposed implementing a global minimum tax of 15%, which has been agreed to by over 136 countries.
+In addition, on January 1, 2022, a provision of the Tax Cuts and Jobs Act of 2017 went into effect that eliminates the option to deduct domestic research and development costs in the year incurred and instead requires taxpayers to amortize such costs over five years.
+In 2022, the United States also enacted the Inflation Reduction Act, which imposes, among others, a 1% excise tax on certain repurchases of stock and a 15% alternative minimum income tax on "adjusted financial statement income" of certain corporations.
+Such changes, among others, may adversely affect our effective tax rates, cash flows and general business condition.